 28. Which, if any, of the following did your Local Authority or care providers within your local authority area experience with orders of PPE in the first six months?
-Please tick one box in each column

 Poor quality PPE Erratic deliveries of PPE Orders of PPE diverted to NHS Other Please write in

 Very often

 Fairly often

 Not very often

-Not often at all
+Not often at all or never V

-or never

 Don't know